-The settlement strategy - referred to as the Settlement Framework for the County, is provided in conjunction with the National Development Plan (NDP), the National Spatial Strategy (NSS) and the Border Regional Planning Guidelines (BRG).
+The settlement strategy is provided in conjunction with the National Development Plan(NDP), the National Spatial Strategy (NSS) and the Border Regional Planning Guidelines (BRG).
 Under the NSS, County Cavan was identified as being located within the Border Region, along with Donegal, Louth, Sligo, Monaghan and Leitrim.
 Cavan Town is identified as a Hub Town in the NSS.

-The Border Regional Authority - Regional Planning Guidelines (2010 - 2022), describe the settlement strategy for the region as: '......act to structure future growth in the longer term, to maximise and optimise the development potential to optimise the development potential of the Region taking account of the strengthening linkages between the economies of Northern Ireland and the Republic, and the increasing recognition of the prospects for both economies on the island of Ireland'.
+The Border Regional Authority - Regional Planning Guidelines (2010 - 2022), describe the settlement strategy for the region as: '.....act to structure future growth in the longer term, to maximise and optimise the development potential to optimise the development potential of the Region taking account of the strengthening linkages between the economies of Northern Ireland and the Republic, and the increasing recognition of the prospects for both economies on the island of Ireland'.
 The region is characterised as being predominantly rural with a weak urban structure and no dominant urban centre.
 Seven urban centres with important regional roles have been identified, these include the Hub towns of Monaghan and Cavan.